caremesh/fhirpatch/README.md

    fix right now.
 3. This library has not been tested on a browser, since we need it for use in node.
-4. There may be a limitation inherent to using an external FHIRPath implementation, but it's not covered by the test case.
+4. There may be a limitation inherent to using an external FHIRPath implementation, but it's not covered by the test cases and is not worth the time right now.
 See comment on Operation#tail for discussion.
+5. FHIR object validation is not what it should be, and may well miss some cases that the official FHIR validator would catch.